Probing the symmetry breaking of a light--matter system by an ancillary qubit

 These results can be described by adopting a simplified model for the Xmon using only its four lowest energy levels.
 Considering the large detunings ($\gtrsim 20$~GHz), the effects from higher levels are negligible.
 With the Xmon now approximated as a four-level system (qudit), the total Hamiltonian of the qubit--resonator system plus the Xmon can be written as

-where $b = \sum_{n=0}^3 \sqrt{n+1} \,|n\rangle \langle n+1|$ is the annihilation operator for the Xmon, and $H_{X}^{(4)} = \sum_{n=0}^3 \varepsilon_{n}|n \rangle\langle n|$ is the bare Xmon energy ($H_X$), projected into the reduced 4-dimensional Hilbert space.
+where $b = \sum_{n=0}^3 \sqrt{n+1} \,|n\rangle \langle n+1|$ is the annihilation operator for the Xmon, and $H_{X}^{(4)} = \sum_{n=0}^3 \varepsilon_{n}|n \rangle\langle n|$ is the bare Xmon energy ($H_X$), projected into the reduced four-dimensional Hilbert space.
 We can evaluate the single- and two-photon absorptions under coherent drive of the Xmon by studying its effective polarization $\langle P(\omega_{d}) \rangle = \text{Tr}[- i(b-b^{\dagger}) \rho(\omega_d)]$, with $\rho$ being the density operator of the system.
 The latter can be calculated using the master equation approach in the dressed picture~\cite{ridolfo2012photon} (see Supplementary Information).
 The simulated results are shown in Figs.~\ref{fig3}c and \ref{fig3}d, which are in a good agreement with the experimental observations.
-This demonstrates the {\it symmetry breaking} of a quantum system which is coupled to a vacuum of another quantum system displaying symmetry breaking.
+This demonstrates the symmetry breaking of a quantum system which is coupled to the vacuum of another quantum system displaying symmetry breaking.
 Note that the deep-strongly coupled qubit--resonator system nearly stays in the ground state $|G \rangle$ at a temperature of $\sim$30~mK, and in the present case of dispersive coupling with a largely detuned Xmon.
+Moreover, no real excitations of this system are coherently generated by the coherent drive at $\omega_d \simeq \omega_X/2$. {We also point out that here the symmetry breaking is not spontaneous but due to the parity symmetry breaking of $H_s$ in Eq.~\eqref{Hs}, induced by the presence of a flux offset applied to the flux qubit.
+However, the adimensional parameter $\varepsilon/\Delta$, quantifying the degree of symmetry breaking induced by the flux offset on the flux qubit, is very small ($\varepsilon/\Delta \simeq 10^{-2}$) at $\delta \Phi_{\rm ext} = 0.1$ m$\Phi_0$, when the Xmon two-photon transitions start to be observed (see Fig. \ref{fig3}b) and it does not affect the transition frequency of the Xmon.
+According to the additional calculations shown in Supplementary Fig.~6, the two-photon signals of the Xmon disappear if the effective coupling $g/\omega_r$ between the flux qubit and the LC resonator is reduced to 0.6.
+This provides evidence that the observed induced symmetry breaking of the Xmon is a unique feature in the near deep-strong coupling regime.}